pgeurin/django_template/tasks/tasks.md

 This document outlines the current tasks, requirements, and priorities for the Django Template project.

+### High Priority - New Project Validation

+- [ ] **Create a new Django project from scratch using this template**
+  - [ ] Test the complete setup process from README
+  - [ ] Verify all documentation is accurate and complete
+  - [ ] Run through the entire deployment runbook
+  - [ ] Test Google OAuth setup from start to finish
+  - [ ] Validate all scripts work correctly
+  - [ ] Document any issues or improvements needed
+  - [ ] Update documentation based on findings

 ### Completed Tasks

 - [x] Set up basic Django project structure